-The Solomon Islands and Sierra Leone both started their processes with a DFA.
-The DFA was used as the basis for articulating financing strategies in support of their national development plans (both countries are still in the process of fully operationalising these strategies).
+In the case of the Solomon Islands and Sierra Leone, the DFA was used as the basis for articulating financing strategies in support of their national development plans (both countries are still in the process of fully operationalising these strategies).
 These processes took between six and nine months for the steps equivalent to the inception phase, including initial key assessments.